Last Updated on December 13, 2023

-If it’s coated with a vegetable wax it’s compostable in an industrial setting.
-While it can breakdown in a backyard compost there might be some difficulties.
+If it’s coated with a vegetable wax, then it’s compostable in an industrial setting.
+While it can break down in a backyard compost, there might be some difficulties.

+How to recycle paper cups is challenging and a common misperception in the world.
 Coffee cups are actually lined with plastic!
 They’re not compostable, and they’re not recyclable in most locations.
-To recycle coffee cups, waste management facilities have to have special machinery that separate the plastic lining from the paper cup.
+To recycle coffee cups, waste management facilities have to have special machinery that separates the plastic lining from the paper cup.

 Milk cartons, soy milk cartons, etc. are mixed materials.
-Many have plastic linings like the paper cups.
-Some are tetra paks which has aluminum sandwiched between the paper.
-Whether or not your waste management plant takes this type of material varies greatly town to town.
+Many have plastic linings like paper cups.
+Some are tetra paks which have aluminum sandwiched between the paper.
+Whether or not your waste management plant takes this type of material varies greatly from town to town.

-Typically the bottoms of pizza boxes are too greasy to be recycled.
+How many times have I been asked… can I recycle pizza boxes?
+Ummm…hundreds!
+Typically, the bottoms of pizza boxes are too greasy to be recycled.
 So, you’ll want to separate the lid and bottom of your pizza box.
-The greasy bottom part of the pizza box can be composted and the top of the pizza box can be recycled! (assuming the top is grease free)
+The greasy bottom part of the pizza box can be composted, and the top of the pizza box can be recycled! (assuming the top is grease free)

 paper napkins and towels:

 The fibers are too short to be recycled, but they can be composted.

 Newsprint is recyclable and compostable!
 It’s always best to reuse newspaper as many times as you can.
 Try a variety of creative things like packing material, wrapping paper, arts and crafts, etc. Once it has served a full life though, newspaper is recyclable.

 These boxes are recyclable — just make sure to remove the plastic window if there is one!